OfficeDev/DLPmigrationassistant/README.md

 [**Download the Migration Assistant for Microsoft DLP**](https://aka.ms/DownloadMDMA)

+For issues regarding migration of AND/OR condition groups or any additional support with your migration, reach out to us at dlpmigrations@microsoft.com.

 ## Migration tasks that MAMD performs

 MAMD takes over many of the difficult or tedious tasks involved in a DLP migration project: